If you buy through links on our site, we may earn an affiliate commission. Details

 Drop Shot: A soft shot that clears the pickleball net and then falls short of the opposing players.

-Drop Shot Volley: A type of volley shot done to take speed of the ball and return it short, near the net when opponents are positioned at the baseline.
+Drop Shot Volley: A type of volley shot done to take speed off the ball and return it short, near the net when opponents are positioned at the baseline.
 This shot is especially effective when initiated close to the non-volley line.

-Face: the broad surface of either side of the pickleball paddle used to strike the ball.
+Face: The broad surface of either side of the pickleball paddle used to strike the ball.

-Falafel: “dead paddle” or a short shot due to hitting the pickleball ball with little or no power.
+Falafel: “Dead paddle” or a short shot due to hitting the pickleball ball with little or no power.

 Fault: A fault is any action that stops play because of a rule violation.